 Did you know bananas also have tryptophan?
 The amino acid will help put you to sleep quicker, and the fiber will keep you satisfied.
 At about 100 calories each, this sweet fruit will help squash any sugar cravings you might have after dinner.
 Try freezing a banana (unpeeled, of course), and mash it up with a fork to create a tasty ice cream-like treat.

 Chocolate milk may seem like a sweet indulgence, but it's actually an ideal weight-loss beverage.
-There’s a reason it’s one of our 26 Most Overlooked Ways to Lose Weight.
-The calcium can help melt belly fat; researchers in Nebraska found that people who consumed 1,000 mg more of calcium lost 18 pounds of flab, and the important nutrient gets absorbed better thanks to milk’s vitamin D. The protein content is filling, and it can be especially helpful if you’re an evening exerciser: research suggests that low-fat chocolate milk is a good beverage to help you recover after a sweat sesh.
+The calcium can help melt belly fat; a study in the journal Diabetes Care found that when diabetics supplemented their diet with dairy calcium, it helped them shed weight.
 And the old wives' tale is true: a glass of milk makes people sleepy, thanks to the tryptophan.
 Just be sure to choose a brand that doesn't have too much added sugar or use high fructose corn syrup as an ingredient.

-The key to losing weight could be in your gut —literally.
-More and more research is pointing to the relationship between your gut bacteria and weight.
+The key to losing weight could be in your—literally.
 Kefir, a fermented milk product, is packed with probiotics to keep your gut bacteria happy and de-bloat your stomach.
 Since it's dairy, it also has tryptophan to help you fall asleep and slimming calcium.

 If you're craving something salty, munch on some almonds.
 At 5 grams of protein a serving, they'll help you repair muscle overnight, and the fiber will keep you satisfied.
-Plus, almonds are a fat-burning superfood: One study from International Journal of Obesity found that overweight adults who ate ¼ cup of almonds, in tandem with a low-calorie diet, for 6 months had a 62 percent reduction in weight and BMI compared to those who ate a diet rich in complex carbs.
+Plus, almonds are a fat-burning superfood: One study from International Journal of Obesity found that overweight adults who ate 1/4 cup of almonds, in tandem with a low-calorie diet, for 6 months had a 62% reduction in weight and BMI compared to those who ate a diet rich in complex carbs.

 End your day the way it started: with a bowl of cereal.
-Carbs in general are good for sleep, and fiber-rich whole grain cereals will keep you fill while melting fat; studies have shown that fiber intake is associated with lower body weight, a study in Eating Behaviors found.
-Enjoy with a cup of low-fat milk for the extra dose of tryptophan, calcium, and vitamin D. Choose one of these 11 Best Brand Name Cereals for Weight Loss.
+Carbs are good for sleep, and fiber-rich whole grain cereals will keep you fill while melting fat; studies have shown that fiber intake is associated with lower body weight, a study in Eating Behaviors found.
+Enjoy with a cup of low-fat milk for the extra dose of tryptophan, calcium, and vitamin D.

-Sure, string cheese is processed, but it makes for a low-calorie satisfying snack.
-One serving has a satiating combo of fat and protein at just around 80 calories a pop.
-Plus, it contains a decent dose of tryptophan; part-skim mozzarella, for example, has more than 600 mg of the drowsy-inducing amino acid.
-Discover more belly-melting secrets with these 50 Best Weight Loss Tips.
+You wouldn't think string cheese is one of the best foods that help you sleep, but one serving has a satiating combo of fat and protein at just around 80 calories a pop.
+Plus, it contains a decent dose of tryptophan; part-skim mozzarella, for example, has more than 600 milligrams of the drowsy-inducing amino acid.